Learn to Speak Scouting

 Chaplain Aide

 A youth leader who works with the troop chaplain to ensure all members have appropriate religious observance during outings and helps other Scouts in the religious emblems program.
-Appointed by the senior patrol leader with the Scoutmaster’s advice and consent.
+With the Scoutmaster’s advice and consent, the senior patrol leader appoints this position.

 Charter

-In the BSA, charters authorize (1) an organization to operate BSA Scouting units (see “chartered organization”); (2) a local Council to incorporate as a BSA local Council; (3) operation of an Order of the Arrow lodge; or (4) the Boy Scouts of America to incorporate.
+In the BSA, charters authorize (1) an organization to operate BSA Scouting units (see “chartered organization”); (2) a local Council to incorporate as a BSA local Council; (3) operation of an Order of the Arrow Lodge; or (4) the Boy Scouts of America to incorporate.
 See “Charter of the Boy Scouts of America” and “Charter and Bylaws of the Boy Scouts of America.”
 When used as a verb, use “to obtain a charter” and “to renew a charter” rather than “to charter” or “to recharter.”

 Chartered Organization